tagazok/my-workshops/static-web-apps/tutorial.md

 ## Add authentication

 Azure Static Web Apps manages authentication out of the box.
 There are pre-configured providers and you can add you own custom providers if needed.
-Among the pre-configured ones are `Twitter`, `Google`, `Microsoft`, `GitHub` and others.
+Among the pre-configured ones are `Twitter` are `GitHub`

 <div class="box info">
 If you are using the CLI, you won't really be connecting to the selected provider.
 The CLI offers a proxy to simulare the connection to the provider and gives you a fake userId.